webtrendi/lexiconic/README.md

 --------
 * Supports context in strings
 * Abstracts the gettex library to support other methods
-* Does not invate global scope
+* Does not invade global scope

 To Do
 -----